Circumnavigation of Iceland 2021

 The deep harbor is still home to industry, fishing and a scheduled ferry to the Faroe Islands as well as Denmark.

-At noon, we sail further north to the island of Grimsey and reach the northernmost point of the journey.
-Grímsey is located about 40 kilometers from the mainland and is the only part of Iceland, with an Arctic designation.
-The Polar circle crosses the island at 66 ° 33 'N, and gives the island one full day of 24-hour sunlight – on June 21st!
-We are well into July, but will still experience fair nights on our voyage.
+In the morning, we will have arrived at the island of Grimsey, which is located about 40 kilometers from the mainland and is the only part of Iceland, with an Arctic designation.
+The Polar circle crosses the island at 66 ° 33 'N, and gives the island one full day of 24-hour sunlight every year in June.

 Over 100 inhabitants reside in the little rocky island, all living close to the harbor in the only city in the island.
 The fishing banks in the surrounding seas make the economy flourish, the port is expanded, and there is a small airport with daily flights to the mainland and the school for the children.
 The island has been inhabited right back from the settlement of Iceland and is mentioned in the sagas as an important land, rich in fish and birds.